Looking for the latest Experiential Learning Benchmark report? Click here.

 The 2020-2021 academic year had a lot of plans put on hold in Higher Education.
 Experiential learning programs were no exception.
-This year’s experiential learning benchmark results show less change year over year than the we have seen in prior years yet experiential remains a top priority for student career readiness.
+Our 2021 Experiential Learning benchmark report show less change year over year than the we have seen in prior years yet experiential remains a top priority for student career readiness.
 83 participants contributed to this dataset.

 📈 Key Trends in Experiential Learning: